 A clean WordPress install is already pretty secure and doesn’t make it too easy for hackers to break in.
 It’s going to be more than enough for a personal project.

-When it comes to updates, those you need to do semi-manually.
+When it comes to updates, you need to do them semi-manually.
 Whenever there’s a software update available, you’ll see an update notice in your WordPress dashboard.
-You can install the update in one click.
+You can install the update with one click.

 Free and Personal sites cannot be monetized at all.